 Since senior citizens are those aged 60 and above, senior citizen plans to fix the minimum entry age at 60 years.
 These insurances are then renewable lifelong for the senior citizen.
 Where normal health insurance plans limit the entry age to 65 years, senior citizen health plans allow the entry age to be higher, going up to 75 or even 80 years.
 Some insurers have no upper limit on the entry age and individuals aged 60 and above can buy senior citizen plans easily.

-While in many senior citizen plans the minimum entry age is 60 years, there are other health insurance plans which double up as senior citizen plans.
-These plans have no restrictions on the entry and exit ages.
-Individuals of all ages can buy these, which therefore work both as normal health insurance plans as well as senior citizen health insurance plans since senior citizens can also buy the plan at whatever age they are in.
+Some health insurance plans double up as senior citizen plans.
+These have no age restrictions.
+Individuals of all ages can buy these, thus making these plans both normal health insurance plans as well as senior citizen plans.

-- Renewability allowed under senior citizen health insurance plans is lifelong.
-This means that there is no cover-ceasing age if the plan is renewed regularly.
+Renewability allowed under senior citizen health plans is lifelong.
+This means that there is no cover-ceasing age if the insured persons renew the plan regularly.

-- The senior citizen might have to undergo pre-entrance medical check-ups before the policy is issued.
-Since senior citizen plans cover older individuals, health check-ups become necessary in some cases to gauge the health status of the individual buying the policy.
+Senior citizens might have to undergo pre-entrance medical check-ups before the insurance provider issues the policy.
+Since senior citizen plans cover older individuals, health check-ups become necessary to gauge the health of the individual buying the policy.

-- There would be a co-payment clause in the policy since the insured is aged 60 years and above.
-Under the co-payment clause, a part of the claim would have to be borne by the policyholder and the insurance company would bear the remaining part.
-The co-payment ratio usually ranges from 10% to 25% meaning that 10% to 25% of the claim is payable by the policyholder and the remainder is payable by the insurance company.
+Plans for senior citizens might have a co-payment clause since the insured is 60 years or older.
+Under the co-payment clause, the policyholder has to bear part of the claim while the insurance company bears the remaining.
+The co-payment ratio usually ranges from 10% to 25%.
+This means that the policyholder has to pay 10% to 25% of the claim and the insurance company pays the rest.